 - How long to wait after a trigger event before allowing another trigger

 This mode is used with the optional Drip Kit accessory to automate the photography of water drops.
-It allows you to enter the number of drops, the spacing between them, their size, and how long to wait before the flash is fired to photograph them.
+It allows you to enter the number of drops to emit, the spacing between each of them, their size, and how long to wait before the flash is fired to photograph them.
 It then trips the camera shutter, releases the drops from a reservoir with an electric valve, waits for them to fall, and captures the exact instant you have specified.
-Precise programming allows you to easily photograph drop collisions of the type pioneered by Martin Waugh.
+Precise programming allows you to easily photograph drop collisions of the type that are widely seen on the Internet now.
 The Drop Mode allows you to enter the following parameters:

 - Number of drops to issue